pickhardt/betty/ROADMAP.md

 0.6
 ---

+Tokenization.

-More advanced and reusable syntax parsing, so that generic things can be used in many commands.
+Generally useful classes (File, Directory, FileOrDirectory, etc).
+Specifically, more advanced and reusable syntax parsing, so that generic things can be used in many commands.

   For example, a generic way to parse phrases that mean files: